ruby-amqp/rubybunny.info/articles/getting_started.md

  * Installing RabbitMQ, a mature multi-protocol messaging broker.
  * Installing Bunny via [Rubygems](http://rubygems.org) and [Bundler](http://gembundler.com).
- * Running a "Hello, world" messaging example that is a simple demonstration of 1:1 communication between a [publisher](https://www.rabbitmq.com/publishers.html) and a [consumer](https://www.rabbitmq.com/consumers.html)
+ * Running a "Hello, world" messaging example that is a demonstration of 1:1 communication between a [publisher](https://www.rabbitmq.com/publishers.html) and a [consumer](https://www.rabbitmq.com/consumers.html)
  * Creating a "Twitter-like" publish/subscribe example with one publisher and four subscribers that demonstrates 1:n communication.
  * Creating a topic routing example with two publishers and eight subscribers showcasing n:m communication when subscribers only receive messages that they are interested in.